l4e21/Planit/README.md

 Improve page editor (It needs it).
 Problems with layout when deleting items :( No scroll bar :(

 Stupid xpce won't let me serialise classes :( probably need to do this by working out the methods and vars on the fly (maybe we can find the classes via `pce_realise`)

+Clean up the severe technical debt in datime